 When you're short on time, joining a tour is a great way to make sure you see all the musts without wasting time getting lost or the risk of missing something.

-Highlights & Hidden Gems of Porto: Private City Tour is three hours and lead by a local.
-The price isn't bad for a private tour either.
-Two people is $85, four is $100...it becomes cheaper per person the larger the group gets.
+Highlights & Hidden Gems of Porto: Private City Tour is three hours and led by a local.
+The price isn't bad for a private tour.
+It's $170 for two people and $187 for four...it becomes cheaper per person the larger the group gets.

-Those comfortable on a bike and hoping to see more of the city in a three hour span should consider an E-Bike tour (Porto is very hilly, so an E-Bike is a must).
+Those comfortable on a bike and hoping to see more of the city in three hours should consider an E-Bike tour (Porto is very hilly, so an E-Bike is a must).
 3-Hour of Porto Highlights on an Electric Bike - Guided Tour is a great option.

-Foodies who are more interested in the local cuisine than making sure they see each sight will love this 3-Hour Food and Wine Tasting Tour.
-It's guided by a local and you can choose a private experience or group tour.
+Foodies more interested in the local cuisine than making sure they see each sight will love this 3-Hour Food and Wine Tasting Tour.
+Choose a group or private tour that's guided by a local.

 - Igreja do Carmo - baroque-styled church